 10 Uses for Dr. Bronner’s Castile Soap

 I have problem skin so, first of all, I was happy to find Tea Tree soap and second that it was free of anything harmful that could further irritate my skin.
 I was really blown away when it worked.
-The rose is a second favorite of mine because it’s also great for problem-skin and smells pretty.
+The rose is the second favorite of mine because it’s also great for problem-skin and smells pretty.

 Extra Tip: Moisturize after!
 Dr. Bronner’s leaves your skin feeling a little…tighter than regular face soap.